palacaze/gateau/README.md

 The Organization and Project names are defined by calling the `socute_project()` function.
 Every target will be created by a call to either `socute_add_library()`, `socute_add_module()` or `socute_add_executable()`.

-The following table recapitulates how things get named when using SoCute cmake modules.
+The following table recapitulates how things get named when using Socute cmake modules.

 | Name | Meaning |
 |------|---------|